I want to have better sex (but I’m not really sure what that means or what that looks like).

 What this tells me is that we do not necessarily need to add more to our wellness regimens and in many cases, what is required is doing a lot less.
 What I would like to drive home here is an opportunity to shift perspective around what healing looks like.
 Trying to do more and seeking outside of ourselves for the right supplements, practices, exercise regimens and sex techniques can be a way of actually reinforcing a state of stress and the feeling of not being, or having, enough while at the same time avoiding the real work required to clear the way for new patterns and experiences to take place.

 It is no mistake that our upcoming Artemis School module is called “Nurture” and it is also not a coincidence that it is scheduled during autumn, the season that promotes slowing down and inward focus.
 We will be exploring the nervous system and how this relates to healing core and pelvic related challenges through the lens of working with postpartum women.
-Culturally we are failing postpartum women and, hence the future generation, through lack of knowledge and support for this critical right of passage at developmental threshold for both mom and baby.
+Culturally we are failing postpartum women and, hence the future generation.
+There is a painful lack of knowledge and support for this critical right of passage and developmental threshold for both mom and baby.
 By looking at how this specific population is being underserved we reveal these insidious cultural blindspots that effect all of us that desire to inhabit our wholeness, embodied pleasure and thriving.

-What postpartum women need most is rest, warmth, nourishing foods, a supportive community, spaciousness (and permission) to just be and to allow the flow of all emotions to move through as they process the enormous transformation that they amidst in birthing and becoming a mother.
+What postpartum women need most is rest, warmth, nourishing foods, a supportive community, spaciousness (and permission) to just be.
+They need a safe, caring space to allow the flow of all emotions to move through as they process the enormous transformation of birthing and becoming a mother.

 If you are finding yourself reading this, chances are you are already doing at least some things to help support and regulate your nervous system whether you have been aware of it or not.
 In addition to having supportive people in your life and incorporating more down time into your days, exercise, getting out into nature, mindfulness practices and self care for the body all help your nervous system to find its alignment in flow.

-Remember that your body is your partner—not something that needs to be controlled, suppressed or even balanced—in your desires for more pleasure and deeper sexual connection and expression.
+Remember that your body is your partner—not something that needs to be controlled, suppressed or even balanced.
+In this partnering with body you can discover your desires for more pleasure and deeper sexual connection and expression.